 The ideal CLS score is less than 0.1.

-This score should be measured via PSI or the Chrome browser extension.
+Measure this score via PSI or the Chrome browser extension.
 For more details, you can look at Layout Shift Regions in the Chrome Developer Tools.

 Watch out for these common culprits of shifting page elements:

 - Ads or banners that are inserted dynamically